xGodai/Elden_Builds/database_schema.md

 - **Comment**: Ordered by created_at (descending)
 - **BuildImage**: Ordered by is_primary (descending), then uploaded_at

-This schema supports the "Grace" system (likes), commenting with voting, image management, user profiles, and real-time notifications - all themed around the Elden Ring universe.
+This schema supports the "Grace" system (likes), commenting with voting, threaded discussions, image management, user profiles, build view tracking, and real-time notifications - all themed around the Elden Ring universe.